 Kids' Half-Term Creative Writing Workshops

-Over half-term I’m running a week of creative writing workshops for children aged 8-11, taking place from 10am-12pm, Monday 18th to Friday 22nd February 2019.
-We’ll be examining the world through a microscope, visiting alternative universes, doing a lucky dip for story ingredients, and hunting for the most daring descriptions possible.
+Over the Easter holidays (2019) I’m running six creative writing workshops over two weeks for children aged 8-11, taking place from 10am-12pm.
+We’ll be creating new worlds, inventing our own monsters, exploring alternative universes, doing a lucky dip for story ingredients, and hunting for the most daring descriptions possible.

-On Tuesday 19th I’m also running a one-off afternoon workshop for an older age group (11-13 year olds).
-Book for that here.
+In the week of April 15th I’m also running three afternoon workshops for an older age group (12-14 year olds).
+Book for those here.

-These holiday classes will be held in small groups and are about fostering creativity, boosting confidence and having fun.
+These holiday sessions will be held in small groups and are about fostering creativity, boosting confidence and having fun.
 Every workshop will give children techniques for making their writing vivid, imaginative and engaging.
+I love enthusing children with a passion for reading and writing stories!

 All workshops will run from 10am to 12pm at a well-appointed home in North Finchley.
 Full address on booking.
 Nearest tube: Woodside Park.